Opoku Onyinah

-Apostle Professor Kwadwo Nimfour Opoku Onyinah (born July 22, 1954) is a Ghanaian theologian, a televangelist, a composer and the fifth chairman of The Church of Pentecost from 2008 to 2018.
-He founded the Pentecost International Worship Centre, a ministry of The Church of Pentecost in 1993.
-He holds a doctor of philosophy degree in theological studies from the University of Birmingham (2002) and a master of theology in applied theology from Regents Theological College.
-He is the last of the Apostles who walked with the founder of The Church of Pentecost, Pastor James McKeown.
-Onyinah joined the ministry of The Church of Pentecost in 1976 and has served in various positions, including rector of Pentecost University College, an executive council member and the first International Missions Director of the church.
-He is also an adjunct lecturer at the Pentecost Theological Seminary.
-Onyinah served as a member of National Peace Council in Ghana, the president of the Ghana Pentecostal and Charismatic Council from 2011 to 2019, chairman of the Ghana Evangelism Committee from 2010 to date, co-chairman of Empowered21 Africa from 2013 to date, advisory board member of International Review of Mission since 2013, member of the Committee of World Pentecostal Theologians in Dialogue with the Catholic Church since 2011, member of a standing committee of Health and Healing of World Council of Churches/DIFAM, 2005–2010, member of the Commission on World Mission and Evangelism of World Council of Churches since 2007, and a member of the editorial board of the Journal of Pentecostal Theology since 2007.
+Apostle Professor Kwadwo Nimfour Opoku Onyinah (born July 22, 1954) is a Ghanaian theologian, televangelist, composer, and the fifth chairman of The Church of Pentecost, serving from 2008 to 2018.
+He holds a Doctor of Philosophy in theological studies from the University of Birmingham (2002) and a Master of Theology in applied theology from Regents Theological College.
+Onyinah joined the ministry of The Church of Pentecost in 1976 and has served in various capacities, including rector of Pentecost University College and the church's first International Missions Director.
+He founded the Pentecost International Worship Centre in 1993.
+He is regarded as the last of the Apostles who served alongside the founder of The Church of Pentecost, Pastor James McKeown.
+Beyond his role in the church, Onyinah has served in several national and international bodies, including as president of the Ghana Pentecostal and Charismatic Council (2011–2019) and as a member of the National Peace Council of Ghana.

 Early life and education

 Opoku Onyinah was born to Opanin Kwame Onyinah and Maame Rebecca Akosua Addai of Aduman about 7:00 am in a local maternity home in the town.
 As per Akan tradition, he was named after his grand-uncle, a popular chief of Dwumakyi village called Opanin Nimfour.
 He grew up with the name "Koofour" an abridged form of Kwadwo Nimfour.

 22 July was adopted as his official birthday though his Catholic Baptism Certificate bears 24 July as his birthday.
 He started his basic education at Yamfo Presbyterian Primary School and completed Middle Form Four at Yamfo Catholic Middle School.
 He was trained in carpentry and joinery in Sunyani Technical and Tamale Technical Institutes.
 His calling into pastoral ministry in 1976 enabled him to acquire a master of theology in applied theology in 1998 and Doctor of Philosophy (PhD) in Theological Studies from University of Birmingham in 2002.

-Onyinah's was promoted as an associate professor in 2016.
+Onyinah was promoted to the academic rank of associate professor in 2016.
 In response to this promotion, a citation in honour written by the current general secretary of The Church of Pentecost, Apostle Alexander Nana Yaw Kumi-Larbi states: